Learn home fire safety, from prevention to preparedness. Understand fire risks, create escape plans, and ensure a safe haven for your family.

 Can keyless door locks be hacked?

 While it’s true that nothing is 100% safe from hacking, there are steps you can take to make keyless locks as secure as possible.
 Even traditional mechanical locks can be vulnerable to lock bumping and picking.
 However, considering all factors, most keyless locks are as secure, if not more secure, than their mechanical counterparts.
-Here are steps that can be taken to make them as secure as possible:
+Here are steps to make them as secure as possible:

 - Keep all firmware in your smart door lock up to date.